MattSzymonski/Campfire-Tools/README.md

 COPY ./output/CampfireTools.dll libs/CampfireTools.dll
 ```

-If library is referenced as project then in dockerfile copy its source code.
+2. If library is referenced as project then in dockerfile copy its source code and build along with the project.
 !!!
 The problem is that we need to assure that relative path in local csproj as well as csproj file in docker image are valid.
 And since csproj file is just being copied it means that sometimes there is no way to assure this.
-Eg. On host project is in /home/test/programs/docker/my-project and lib is in /home/test/libs/my-lib
+Eg. On host project is in `/home/test/programs/docker/my-project` and lib is in `/home/test/libs/my-lib`
 While on host it will be in /app and lib will be copied to /libs/my-lib.
 The relative path won't match!
 ```
 # --- COPY REFERENCED LIBRARIES ---